itsbanjo/ansible-leapp/README.md

 2. git clone this repo
 3. Edit the inventory file if you need to run the playbook to a different host.
 4. ansible-playbook -i inventory upgrade_rhel7.yaml
 5. #4 will attempt to update the host and reboot.
-If it skips the reboot portion, you just have to wait until the **leapp upgrade** tasks is finished.
+6. If it skips the reboot portion, you just have to wait until the **leapp upgrade** tasks is finished then reboot.
+Else, run #4 again to continue.